-We can define a communication breakdown as a failure to exchange information, resulting in a lack of communication.
+A communication breakdown is defined as a failure to exchange information, resulting in a lack of communication.
 This can result in a demotion or even having to fire an otherwise good employee.

 Not communicating properly doesn't only affect every single area of the business, but if you expect your teams to work together, the cross-communication between them will take its toll.
 This means your business goes from well-oiled machine to individual parts that simply cannot function without each other.